deislabs/helm-workshop/03-subcharts/REAME.md

 ## Tip: Re-installing

-If you ever need to reinstall instead of upgrading, simply run the following:
+If you ever need to reinstall instead of upgrading, use the following:

 ```
 $ helm delete --purge voting-app
 ```

 Then you can re-run the installer freshly.